 All of our rugs have a backstory—and they’re as colorful and intricate as the designs, themselves.
 In this series, we’re taking you behind the design, to our textile designers and their design process, to give you the full scoop on how some of our favorite and most creative rug designs were made.
 For this feature, the Sugar Skull Rug, our textile designer Zane Kearney gives us all the details.

 Textile Designer: Zane Kearney

-The Sugar Skull Rug design “blends Dia de los Muertos decor holiday seasonal decor with the American traditional tattoo styling,” Kearney said.
+The Sugar Skull Rug design “blends Dia de los Muertos decor holiday seasonal decor with the American traditional tattoo styling,” Zane says.
 “Roses are a very American traditional motif.
 It’s just something that continues to stay.”

 “First, I made the outline of the skull as the base.
 Using the light board, I put another paper on top to start sketching out the motifs in the skull.
 I used American traditional symbols as a visual reference.

 “Once I was happy with the motifs, I scanned the design to create a ‘cleaned up’ version from the original sketch.
 Using the light board again, I mirrored the design on the other side.”

 To make the skull “pop,” Zane added a design focal point to the center of the skull.
 “I sketched out flowers and other American traditional elements to start filling up the space.”

 Once the skull design was finished, Zane drew the lines in ink and cut it out so he could begin work on the background.

 “I sketched out more classic rose motifs to continue the American traditional aesthetic.
 This acts as a border for the rug, and frames the design without hard lines.”